mcMMO-Dev/mcmmo-wiki-repo/skills/woodcutting.md

 ## How does Tree Feller work?

-Tree Feller is an active ability, you can right-click while holding an ax to activate Tree Feller.
+Tree Feller is an active ability, you can right-click while holding an axe to activate Tree Feller.
 This will cause the entire tree to break instantly, dropping all of its logs at once.

 ## How does Leaf Blower work?